aravindps/vim_presentation/vim_session.md

 ## Modal Editing

+* `:help vim-modes`
 * Insert Mode  - editing the file
 * Visual Mode  - highlight portions of the file to manipulate at once
+* Command Mode - :commands.
+Executes a command and comes back to normal mode
-* Ex Mode      - command mode
+* Ex Mode      - :commands.
+Stays in command mode
+* Replace Mode - replace characters under the cursor
 * Normal Mode  - navigate through the file

 ***